Theological education in the Anglican Church of Canada

 The role of training for ordained ministry is taken on by a number of theological colleges across the country.
 In addition to this traditional function of the seminary, theological colleges also offer various programs for lay education and professional continuing education.

-The specific needs of the aboriginal church are addressed by a number of aboriginal training centres.
+The specific needs of the Indigenous church are addressed by a number of Indigenous training centres.

 In addition, a number of Anglican foundations have taken on a role as colleges and universities within the wider Canadian university system.
 These undergraduate colleges have retained a distinctive Anglican identity, even as they offer undergraduate arts and science programs in affiliation with a wider university.